pegasone/pegasone.github.io/index.md

 ![Figure 19](/img/img025.png)
 ![Figure 20](/img/img026.png)

 I see a big discrepancy here: in the US, the positive rate remains quite elevated, and they likely continued to conduct a lot of tests, which would help explain the spike in active cases per million.
-However, in Mexico the positive rate is at "historicaly" low rates and yet active cases per million have dropped almost to zero?
+However, in Mexico the positive rate is at "historically" low rates and yet active cases per million have dropped almost to zero?
 Well, this would be possible I guess if they conducted only a few tests per day.
 Sure...

 Okay, so what I see is recent spikes in positive rate and active cases per million in a few but not all European countries.
 Next week we'll hopefully know more.